-Emi Irufune - Bark Weaver & Object Maker
+Emi Irifune - Bark Weaver & Object Maker

 Called to the Mountain

 Some people are called to a place.
 Others are called to a material.
-Emi Irufune was called to both — and had the rare courage to follow.
+Emi Irifune was called to both — and had the rare courage to follow.

 She kept going until she found Nakagawa — a small, unhurried town deep in the forests of northern Hokkaido — and quietly, without fanfare, she stayed.

-In Nakagawa, Irufune began learning forestry and the practice of satoyama — the art of tending a forest in ways that allow both the land and the people who depend on it to thrive together.
-It was in this world of trees and careful stewardship that she encountered a practice called tsuru-kiri: the cutting of climbing vines that strangle tree growth and interrupt the forest's upward reach.
+In Nakagawa, Irifune began learning forestry and the practice of caring for the town's forests — studying how to tend the land so that both the ecosystem and the people within it can continue to thrive together.
+It was in this world of trees and patient stewardship that she encountered a practice called tsuru-kiri: the cutting of climbing vines that compete with tree growth and interrupt the forest's upward reach.

+She knew immediately what she wanted to become.
 She asked to learn.
-And slowly, steadily, the master taught her.
+And slowly, steadily, the craftsperson taught her.

 A Harvest With a Season

-What most people never know about Irufune's work is that it begins long before the weaving does.
+What most people never know about Irifune's work is that it begins long before the weaving does.
 Bark — whether from the white birch or the mountain grape vine — can only be harvested during a brief, specific window each year.
-A few weeks in which the forest's conditions are just right, and the bark will yield itself cleanly and fully.
-Miss that window and you wait another year.
+A few weeks when the forest's conditions are just right and the bark will yield itself cleanly and fully.
+Miss that window, and you wait another year.

-And so each season, Irufune enters the forest.
-She moves through the trees she has come to know over years of walking among them.
-She harvests carefully — taking only what the forest offers, leaving the rest untouched.
-Then she carries the bark home, processes it by hand, and sets it to dry for several months before it is ready to be woven.
+Each season she enters that forest.
+She moves through trees she has come to know over years of walking among them.
+She takes only what the land offers and only what she needs.
+Then she carries the bark home, processes it entirely by hand, and sets it to dry for several months before it is ready to be woven.

-By the time her hands begin to weave, the material has already traveled a long road.
-From living tree to forest floor to drying room to the quiet of her studio.
+By the time her hands begin to weave, the material has already traveled a long road — from living tree, to careful harvest, to months of patient drying, to the quiet of her studio.
 Each strip of bark carries that entire journey within it.

 She weaves using traditional techniques — in particular the ajiro-ami, a centuries-old diagonal lattice weave of extraordinary strength and quiet geometric beauty.
 Every intersection is a decision.
 Every row a conversation between intention and material.
 The work is entirely by hand.
 It cannot be rushed.
 It will not be.